 - Queueing files in a print spool

-Basically, SMB is both a client-server protocol and request-response protocol.
+Basically, SMB is both a client-server protocol and a request-response protocol.
 It operates as commands to allow local users the ability to access, open, read, write, and share files on a communal network.

 Understanding the Protocol, Authentication, and Security

-Fundamentally, the Server Message Block protocol establishes a connection with a local server and the client by sending request-response messages between the two.
+Fundamentally, the Server Message Block protocol establishes a connection between a local server and the client by sending request-response messages between the two.
 For example, it allows all of the employees on your team to access the same printer from their individual computers.

 To do this, a user sends a request to print a file to the computer where the printer is connected.
 The client, where the document is kept, and the server, where the printer is installed.
 The server then uses the protocol to queue the file, inform the user it’s being spooled, and print it.
 It also sends error messages like “low ink” or “out of paper” from the printer to the user.